People

 Damian Barbeler

-Damian and I first worked together in 2002, and hes written a series of beautiful pieces for me that have travelled far and wide.
+Damian and I first worked together in 2002, and hes written a series of beautiful pieces for me that have travelled far and wide, including Shadow Box, for heard this and thought of you.
 Hes endlessly inventive, always alight with his next creative project.

 Bec Reid